A common question is, “What’s going to happen at the first hearing?” The following are some tips about what to expect.

 - Annulmentis a very limited option.
 It usually is not available because of the limited circumstances under which it is allowed by the Family Code.

-The short answer to how fathers can win custody is: the same way mothers do.
 There is often still a perception that women automatically always win custody.
 That is not true.
-Mothers still end up with custody more often than fathers, but in contested cases that is not necessarily true.
-While there are still a few judges who automatically favor mothers, there are many other judges who bend over backwards to be fair to both sides.
-Juries in Texas don’t shy away from awarding custody to the more deserving parent, male or female.
+In my experience, mothers still end up with custody more often than fathers, but in contested cases that is not necessarily true.
+Most judges look at a variety of factors if they are deciding custody.
+Judges and juries don’t shy away from awarding custody to the more deserving parent, male or female.

-The easiest way for a father to get primary custody of a child is to do so through negotiations.
-Sometimes both parents will agree that the father is the more appropriate parent for primary custody because he is in better financial shape or has more time available or has a better relationship with the child, or for some other reason.
+The easiest way for either parent to get primary custody of a child is to do so through negotiations.
+Sometimes both sides will agree that one parent is the more appropriate parent for primary custody because that parent has had the primary role in parenting or has more time available or has a better relationship with the child, or for some other reason.
 Sometimes the parents work out creative arrangements that fit the schedules of both parents and the child.
 Collaborative Law is very helpful in setting up customized plans for sharing time with a child.

 The question, though, really refers to those cases where the parties can’t reach an agreement.
-For those cases, I offer the following
+For those cases, consider the following

 - Be the primary caregiver.The parent who has always, or recently, been the primary parent taking care of the child does have an advantage with judges and juries, unless the parenting has not benefited the child.
 When the child is thriving, the primary caregiver has an advantage.